Freedom of religion in Russia: Antisemitism

 Charges of "hooliganism" were quite common for crimes that would normally be considered bias crimes against a particular community, but prosecutors, even by governmental opinion, were reluctant to pursue aggravated charges of racial bias in crimes and were many times content with the lesser charge being applied.
 At times, there was a fear of not being able to win a court judgement of a bias crime.

-There were many reports of anti-Semitic publications during the reporting period.
+There were many reports of antisemitic publications during the reporting period.

-A number of small, radical-nationalist newspapers that print anti-Semitic, anti-Muslim, and xenophobic articles, many of which appeared to violate the law against extremism, were readily available throughout the country.
-There were also reports of anti-Semitic literature on sale in cities across the country.
+A number of small, radical-nationalist newspapers that print antisemitic, anti-Muslim, and xenophobic articles, many of which appeared to violate the law against extremism, were readily available throughout the country.
+There were also reports of antisemitic literature on sale in cities across the country.
 The estimated number of xenophobic publications exceeded 100, many sponsored by the local chapters of the National Power Party.
-In addition, there were at least 80 websites in the country that disseminated anti-Semitic propaganda.
+In addition, there were at least 80 websites in the country that disseminated antisemitic propaganda.

-The Euro-Asian Congress noted that in 2006 prosecutors recorded the highest number of attempts to prosecute purveyors of anti-Semitic propaganda.
-While the Government has publicly denounced nationalist ideology and supported legal action against anti-Semitic acts, the reluctance of some lower-level officials to call such acts anything other than "hooliganism" remained an impediment.
+The Euro-Asian Congress noted that in 2006 prosecutors recorded the highest number of attempts to prosecute purveyors of antisemitic propaganda.
+While the Government has publicly denounced nationalist ideology and supported legal action against antisemitic acts, the reluctance of some lower-level officials to call such acts anything other than "hooliganism" remained an impediment.

-In June 2007 a court in Novosibirsk sentenced the publisher of a local newspaper to two years in prison for inciting anti-semitism.
+In June 2007 a court in Novosibirsk sentenced the publisher of a local newspaper to two years in prison for inciting antisemitism.
 He had published articles that openly called for violence against Jews.

 In April 2007, at a book fair in Moscow, police arrested a trader in extremist books and charged him with inciting ethnic, racial, and religious enmity.
 The police stated that they were seeking to identify the publisher of these materials.

-Members of the State Duma and other prominent figures expressed anti-Semitic sentiments in a January 2005 letter, urging the prosecutor general to investigate Jewish organizations and initiate proceedings to ban them, charging that a Russian translation of ancient Jewish law, the Kitzur Shulchan Arukh, incited hatred against non-Jews.
+Members of the State Duma and other prominent figures expressed antisemitic sentiments in a January 2005 letter, urging the prosecutor general to investigate Jewish organizations and initiate proceedings to ban them, charging that a Russian translation of ancient Jewish law, the Kitzur Shulchan Arukh, incited hatred against non-Jews.
 According to the ADL, in 2006 human rights organizations made numerous unsuccessful attempts to prosecute the authors of the "Letter of 500."

-The Rodina party merged with the Party of Life and the Party of Pensioners to form the new "For a Just Russia" party in 2006.
-Rodina members with known anti-Semitic views generally did not approve of the merger and did not join the new party.
+The Rodina party merged with the Russian Party of Life and the Party of Pensioners to form the new "For a Just Russia" party in 2006.
+Rodina members with known antisemitic views generally did not approve of the merger and did not join the new party.
 "For a Just Russia" was led by Federation Council Speaker Sergey Mironov, who frequently spoke out against intolerance and anti-Semitism, including at a September 2006 visit to the Babiy Yar memorial in Ukraine.